AguaClara/String-Digester/TricklingFilter_Final_Report.md

 $NO_{2}^{-}  + 0.5 O_{2} \rightarrow NO_{3}^{-}$.

-When the EPA report was written no kinetic model had been derived for nitrification in trickling filters; however, they found four main parameters that increased removal was based on: low organic loadings, high residence times, sufficient oxygen availability, and consistency in hydraulic, organic, and ammonia loadings [(US EPA, 1991)](https://nepis.epa.gov/Exe/ZyPDF.cgi/P1004T3S.PDF?Dockey=P1004T3S.PDF).
+When the EPA report was written no kinetic model had been derived for nitrification in trickling filters.
+However, they found four main parameters that increased removal was based on: low organic loadings, high residence times, sufficient oxygen availability, and consistency in hydraulic, organic, and ammonia loadings [(US EPA, 1991)](https://nepis.epa.gov/Exe/ZyPDF.cgi/P1004T3S.PDF?Dockey=P1004T3S.PDF).
 [Duddles et. al., 1974](https://www.jstor.org/stable/pdf/25038735.pdf?refreqid=excelsior%3A134b4fcdcce29130f630db8059aa3119) found that nitrification rate is directly proportional to specific surface area.
 [Gullicks and Cleasby, 1986](http://www.jstor.org/stable/pdf/25042842.pdf?refreqid=excelsior%3Ad9da82b9b851c3d02a23339cd5f0f45d) found that the mass transfer rate of the biofilm can be increased in two ways: increasing temperature and increasing ammonia concentration.
 From theses reports the team's earlier assumption the parameters affecting BOD removal are similar to those affecting nitrification is valid.
 The team also found another factor that effected nitrification rate which is oxygen availability [(Okey and Albertson 1989)](http://www.jstor.org/stable/25046965).
 There are two regimes of the nitrogen kinetic equation.
 When oxygen is limited, it is a zero-order kinetic model with respect to ammonia and half order with respect to oxygen.
 When oxygen is plentiful, it is a first order model with respect to ammonia.
 The removal equation found was as:

 <div class="alert alert-block alert-danger">
 proofread this section and look at it in markdown preview to see formatting